vprasadreddy/regular-expressions/README.md

-### Regular expression to remove file extension form file name
+### Regular expression to remove file extension from file name

 #### 1. In Nintex Workflows